thiippal/AI2D-RST/README.md

 ## Repository structure

-`annotator`: The annotator used to create the AI2D-RST corpus.
+`annotator/`: The in-house annotation tool used to create the AI2D-RST corpus.

-`dataloader`: A data loader for PyTorch.
+`dataloader/`: A data loader for PyTorch.

-`examples`: Example visualisations used in this document.
+`examples/`: Example visualisations used in this document.

-`reliability`: Scripts and data for measuring inter-annotator agreement.
+`reliability/`: Scripts and data for measuring inter-annotator agreement.

-`utils`: Various utilities and convenience functions for working with AI2D-RST.
+`utils/`: Various utilities and convenience functions for working with AI2D-RST.

 ## Download the corpus